harnesspi/external-datafabric-docs/README.md

 The Data Fabric API consists of a set of REST endpoints that allow clients to easily naivigate this data in a flexible way to suit their integration requirements.

 ## Getting Started
+Full API documentation can be found on the DataFabric GitHub Repo.
 ### Security
 When you start using the the Data Fabric APIs you will be provided with your own API Key to include in each request, either as a Header or Query Parameter with a value of `Subscription-Key`.